-- Monday, October 1 Abstracts and registration due online at http://chemistry.beloit.edu/symposium/
+- Deadline for registration and abstract submission: Monday, September 29, 2014 Abstracts and registration due online at https://chemistry.beloit.edu/symposium/

-Faculty: Please nominate students you judge eligible for participation by sending names to email@example.com.
-Doreen Dalman (Science Center) will send an invitation and instructions to students nominated for the symposium.
+Faculty: Please nominate students you judge eligible for participation at https://chemistry.beloit.edu/symposium/.
 Students can be nominated by multiple faculty members.

 Submitting an abstract is the student’s obligation, although the abstract must be approved by a faculty sponsor, who may be different from the person(s) nominating the student.
 Sponsors are asked to work with students as they prepare their abstracts and to help them decide whether a 20-minute presentation or a poster will be the most suitable format.